 For full consideration our priority application deadline is February 1st.
 The graduate school will continue to accept applications after this date, but we may not be able to consider you for admission or a Graduate Assistantship in the department if your application is submitted after this date.
 All accepted students will begin their studies in August.

-What It's Like to Pursue a Master of Arts in Cognitive Social Processes at Ball State
+What It's Like to Pursue a Master of Arts in Psychological Science at Ball State

 As a student, you may have access to a graduate assistantship